What is Baptism for children not old enough to understand?

 Please contact the Vicar to discuss further.

-We welcome enquiries about Baptism from anyone in the parish of South Elmsall.
-We suggest that those wanting to be baptized (or have their child baptized) attend church on a Sunday morning at 10.30am so that they can find out more about the service and to underline the importance of the step which Baptism represents.
+We welcome enquiries about Baptism from anyone in the parish of South Elmsall and North Elmsall.
+We suggest that those wanting to be baptized (or have their child baptized) attend church on a Sunday morning at 9.00am in North Elmsall or 10.30am in South Elmsall so that they can find out more about the service and to underline the importance of the step which Baptism represents.